 To discuss your worries with a social worker, please phone Hackney's Multi-Agency Safeguarding Hub (MASH):

 - 020 8356 5500 - this telephone line is open 9am-5pm Monday to Friday only (excluding bank holidays)

 - Outside of office hours, if your concerns are urgent, you can call our Emergency Duty Team on 020 8356 2710

 If a case is already allocated within Hackney Children and Families Services, please contact the child’s allocated Unit to discuss your concerns.

-In all other circumstances, please complete a FAST referral form.
+In all other circumstances, please complete a MASH referral form.
 Information submitted via form will only be reviewed during office hours.

-All decisions in FAST about the most appropriate next steps for a child and family are made in line with the Hackney Child and Well-Being Framework.
+All decisions in MASH about the most appropriate next steps for a child and family are made in line with the Hackney Child Wellbeing Framework.

-Where you are unsure about what support a child and family needs, or whether you should make a referral to FAST, please call FAST and ask for a consultation with a member of the team.
+Where you are unsure about what support a child and family needs, or whether you should make a referral to MASH, please call MASH and ask for a consultation with a member of the team.

 City and Hackney Safeguarding Children Board